simon-brooke/beowulf/doc/values.md

-# The properties of the system, and their values: here be dragons
+# The properties of the system, and their values

+## here be dragons

 Lisp is the list processing language; that is what its name means.
 It processes data structures built of lists - which may be lists of lists, or lists of numbers, or lists of any other sort of data item provided for by the designers of the system.